NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 This document describes how to setup the NVIDIA Cloud Native Core collection on a single or multiple AWS instances.
 NVIDIA Cloud Native Core can be configured to create a single node Kubernetes cluster or to create/add additional worker nodes to join an existing cluster.

-NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core v5.0 includes:
+NVIDIA Cloud Native Core v5.0 includes:

 - Ubuntu 20.04.3 LTS
 - Containerd 1.4.9